 Sheppard and Trujillo’s work concerned what may be—after Planet Nine—the second-most mysterious object in the solar system: a 1,000-kilometer-wide TNO called Sedna, discovered in 2003 by Brown, Trujillo and another colleague.

-Sedna occupies a bizarre 11,400-year “eccentric” orbit: an elongated ellipse that takes it more than 20 times farther out than Pluto, and never brings it closer than twice Neptune’s distance from the sun.
-Such an extreme orbit is probably a scar from a violent past, a sign that long ago Sedna was gravitationally hurled from its standard circling onto a wild new trajectory .
+Sedna occupies a bizarre 11,400-year “eccentric” orbit: an elongated ellipse that takes it more than 20 times farther out than Pluto and never brings it closer than twice Neptune’s distance from the sun.
+Such an extreme orbit is probably a scar from a violent past, a sign that long ago Sedna was gravitationally hurled from its standard circling onto a wild new trajectory.
 In the outer solar system such orbits tend to be tethered at one end to whichever giant planet originally did the hurling.
-But Sedna’s was not attached to Neptune—it seemed detached from everything, and nothing else seen orbiting the sun shared its strange orbital properties.
-That is until Sheppard and Trujillo discovered a second detached and eccentric Sedna-like (but much smaller) object, 2012 VP113.
+But Sedna’s was not attached to Neptune.
+It seemed detached from everything, and nothing else seen orbiting the sun shared its strange orbital properties—that is, until Sheppard and Trujillo discovered a second detached and eccentric Sedna-like (but much smaller) object, 2012 VP113.

 One “Sednoid” could have been a fluke; two suggested the existence of a large, scarcely glimpsed population of detached objects.
 How did they get there?
 One possibility, proffered early on by Brown and others, was that such bizarre orbits came from a chance close encounter with a passing star in our solar system’s infancy.
-But a single obscure detail made Sheppard and Trujillo suggest the cause was instead a hidden planet: The Sednoids shared an uncanny alignment with several other recently reported “extreme” TNOs.
+But a single obscure detail made Sheppard and Trujillo suggest the cause was instead a hidden planet: the Sednoids shared an uncanny alignment with several other recently reported “extreme” TNOs.
 All lived in eccentric orbits at a high angle to the disklike plane where the known planets exist, periodically swooping through that plane in their orbits—and all swooped through that plane just as they made their closest approach to the sun.
 In the arcane parlance of astronomy, they clustered around a common “argument of perihelion.”

-“Normally arguments of perihelion should be random, having any angle between the full 0 to 360 range of possible orientations.
+“Normally arguments of perihelion should be random, having any angle between the full 0-to-360 range of possible orientations.
 But these were all quite improbably clustered together,” Trujillo recalls.
-“One of the things that can confine them into a narrow range like that is the presence of a massive planet farther out. … Scott and I did a few simple simulations that suggested this was a possibility, but we didn’t go into much detail—we were primarily just reporting the discovery of 2012 VP113!”
+“One of the things that can confine them into a narrow range like that is the presence of a massive planet farther out.… Scott and I did a few simple simulations that suggested this was a possibility, but we didn’t go into much detail—we were primarily just reporting the discovery of 2012 VP113.”

-Two years later Brown and Batygin’s papers burst into view, building on Sheppard and Trujillo’s work with hundreds of simulations predicting a mass and orbit for the possible world—a “treasure map” for planet-hunting astronomers.
+Two years later Brown and Batygin’s papers burst into view, building on Sheppard and Trujillo’s work with hundreds of simulations predicting a mass and orbit for the possible world—a treasure map for planet-hunting astronomers.
 The Planet Nine hypothesis was born, along with a friendly but fierce rivalry that persists to this day.

 “This is science at its finest,” Sheppard says.
 “We noticed something weird going on out there and showed why it could be due to a big planet.
 Then they built on that and actually got an orbit for this thing.
-I don’t think we have anything to prove but it would be fun to find the planet.
+I don’t think we have anything to prove, but it would be fun to find the planet.
 Whoever happens to point their telescope at the right spot at the right time will do it.”

 A Needle in a Celestial Haystack

-Most hunters agree that if Planet Nine was anywhere near the point closest to the sun, it would be bright enough to have already been found.
+Most hunters agree that if Planet Nine were anywhere near the point closest to the sun, it would be bright enough to have already been found.
 Instead it is probably near aphelion—the outermost sweep of its orbit, where it moves the slowest and thus spends most of its time.
 Seen in Earth’s sky, it might now appear as a tiny dot somewhat dimmer than one of Pluto’s midsize moons, gliding almost imperceptibly against a starry backdrop.
 Fainter TNOs have already been found, meaning Planet Nine should be within reach of many telescopes around the world.
 But, as Batygin puts it, “the amount of real estate that is available for the planet to hide in is astronomically vast.”
 That means some 400 square degrees of sky, or 2,000 times the area covered by the full moon.